tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Apollo 11
 - Luna 2
 - SMART-1

-### Q: Which of the following sports is not part of the triathlon?
-- **Correct Answer:** Horse-Riding
-- Cycling
-- Swimming
-- Running

 ### Q: Which of the following superheros did Wonder Woman NOT have a love interest in?